hello-rust/show/LESSONS_LEARNED.md

   time???").
 - If I have a long block of uncut material, it's probably not because there are no hickups, but because I forgot to edit that.
+- Never let the recording equipment get in the way of your ideas.
+In other
+  words: shoot with what you have.
+I wanted a second camera but didn't want to spend a lot of money on it.
+So I just use an old webcam for now.
+The quality might not be perfect, but it's still better than not having it.
+I'm also shooting alone and sometimes I would love to have somebody zoom into a scene when I explain things.
+For now I'm simply emulating this effect in my Video editor using crops or a Ken Burns effect.
+This will dilute the recording quality a bit, but it adds so much depth and liveness.

 ### Things I did right